 Before the Competition

-A sponsor can be any adult.
-At the school-level, most sponsors will be teachers, though adminstrators, counselors, media specialists, etc. may also serve as sponsors.
-For individual registrants, most sponsors will be parents, but any adult can be a sponsor.
+A sponsor can be any adult who is responsible for the Registration.
+Most sponsors will be teachers, though parents, administrators, counselors, media specialists, etc. may also serve as sponsors.

 Absolutely.
 The Individual Registration pathway to participation is designed to allow students to compete in the National History Bee without having to depend on a school to register.

 We accept money orders, personal checks, school checks or purchase orders.
 If you prefer to pay via credit card, please contact us.

 Yes.
 We welcome and encourage both homeschool associations and individual homeschooled children to participate in the National History Bee!
 For more information, please contact us.